Uses of Baking Soda in Cannabis Gardening

 How to Fix Other Plant Damage with Baking Soda?

 Occasionally, growers have to deal with the removal of various types of deposits that might coat cannabis plants.
-Excess nutrient or pesticide spills, bad weather, or nearby construction efforts can all contribute to coatings that jeopardize key metabolic processes such as photosynthesis and transpiration.
+Excess nutrient or pesticide spills, bad weather, or nearby construction sites, can all contribute to coatings that jeopardize key metabolic processes such as photosynthesis and transpiration.

 How to Test Soil with Soda Powder?